 While medicinal or recreational cannabis use is legal in the majority of states, it is still illegal in the eyes of the federal government.
 In fact, it’s still a Schedule I drug on the federal level, putting it in the same category as cocaine or heroin.
 You can’t ship it or send it in the mail, and you absolutely cannot fly with it.
 For more details on federal law concerning cannabis, Americans for Safe Access is a great resource.

 If you want to make sure you know every little detail on recreational marijuana use in California before you consume, visit GreenState, an online publication dedicated solely to the subject.
-But if you’re ready to explore the world of legal recreational cannabis, it’s high time you get to California.
+But if you’re ready to explore the world of legal recreational cannabis, it’s high time you get to California (or Canada).